 Marcella (2025), 97 minutes, Peter Miller, dir.

-Marcella Hazan changed how we cook and experience Italian food.
-A disabled woman trained as a scientist, Marcella never cooked until she immigrated to America.
-But through her cookbooks and teaching—and with an uncompromising commitment to Italian tradition—her impact was felt in millions of American home kitchens.
-A new film tells her extraordinary, improbable, delicious story.
+Marcella Hazan changed the ways we cook and experience Italian food.
+A disabled woman, trained in natural sciences and biology, Hazan never cooked until she immigrated to America.
+But through her cookbooks and teaching—and with an uncompromising commitment to Italian culinary traditions—her impact was felt in millions of American home kitchens.
+Peter Miller is an award-winning documentary filmmaker whose previous subjects include Sacco and Vanzetti, Jewish involvement in baseball, and the history of the New York egg cream, among other topics.
+His new film tells Hazan’s extraordinary, improbable, and delicious story.

 The Piccirilli Factor (2025), 69 minutes, Eduardo Montes-Bradley, dir.